-The Accumulated Cyclone Energy – the ACE index – is a metric that is used to express the energy used by a tropical cyclone during its lifetime.
-The calculation takes a tropical cyclone’s maximum sustained winds every six hours and multiplies it by itself to generate the values.
+The Accumulated Cyclone Energy – the ACE index – is a metric used to express the energy a tropical cyclone uses during its lifetime.
+The calculation takes a tropical cyclone’s maximum sustained winds every six hours and multiplies it to generate the values.

-The total sum of these values is calculated to get the total for a storm and can either be divided by 10,000 to make them more manageable or added to other totals in order to work out a total for a particular group of storms.
+The total sum of these values is calculated to get the total for a storm.
+It can be divided by 10,000 to make them more manageable or added to other totals to work out a total for a particular group of storms.

 How is the ACE index calculated?

-The calculation was originally created by William Gray and his associates at Colorado State University (CSU) as the Hurricane Destruction Potential index, which took each hurricane’s maximum sustained winds above 65 knots (120 km/h = 75 mph) and multiplied it by itself every six hours.
+The calculation was originally created by William Gray and his associates at Colorado State University (CSU) as the Hurricane Destruction Potential Index.
+It multiplied each hurricane’s maximum sustained winds above 65 knots (120 km/h = 75 mph) by itself every six hours.

-The ACE index was subsequently tweaked by the NOAA in 2000 so it includes all tropical cyclones, with winds above 35 knots (65 km/h = 40 mph) and renamed to Accumulated Cyclone Energy (ACE).
+The NOAA subsequently tweaked the ACE index in 2000 to include all tropical cyclones with winds above 35 knots (65 km/h = 40 mph) and renamed it Accumulated Cyclone Energy (ACE).

-NOAA uses the ACE index, in combination with the numbers of named storms, hurricanes, and major hurricanes, to categorize North Atlantic hurricane seasons as being above normal, near normal, or below normal.
+NOAA uses the ACE index, combined with the numbers of named storms, hurricanes, and major hurricanes, to categorize North Atlantic hurricane seasons as above normal, near normal, or below normal.
 Within the Atlantic Ocean, NOAA classifies hurricane seasons into four categories.

 - Extremely active – ACE above 152.5